Yellow group — TRANSLUCENT GOLDEN THINGS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all words that are numbers with their first letter changed, such as 'five' becoming 'hive'.
+These are all words that sound like numbers, but with the first letter changed, such as 'hive' instead of 'five'.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.